 To find those details, click Get credentials, and you will jump to the required page on surfshark.com.
 You may need to log in before proceeding to this page.
 In that case, enter your email address and your password, then click Log in.

-- Scroll down a little, and you will find the list of servers.
+- Tap on the Files tab and you will find the list of servers.

 - Find the server hostname under the name of each location.

 If you wish to connect to Poland, find the hostname for Poland - Warsaw or Poland - Gdansk.
 If you prefer connecting to Finland, find the hostname for Finland - Helsinki.

 You will need to enter this server address to the manual connection configuration window.

 - Tap on the Credentials tab and you will find Surfshark service credentials.

 It is a good idea to keep this page open for now.
 You will need these credentials a bit later.